 Thierry Germain makes an unmistakable Loire cab franc in a beautiful biodynamic expression of the land.
 Les Roches is elegant with perfumes, fruit notes, earth components, and roasted bell pepper qualities and without complications from overpowering pyrazines.
 Grapes are 100% destemmed and so it is a softer wine with subtle smooth edges and well integrated acidity.
 It needs some time to open so either decant or be patient.
 I drank over three days and days two and three were best.

 PS.
 I love the drawing on the label.
 Think and drink.
-Always. — 9 months ago
+Always. — a year ago

 This is a spectacularly good cool climate South African Shiraz blend from the highly talented Duncan Savage (formerly of Cape Point Vineyards).

 It pushes fruit over iodine and has an appreciated light handed restrained extraction.
 Color is youthful translucent ruby with aromas of brand new leather gloves, graphite, and juniper.
 High acid dark plums and blackberries envelope perfectly grippy tannins and a mouthful of minerals, coffee, and violets.
 As elegant a Shiraz as I’ve tasted — 8 months ago

 A stunning rich dense glass of ripe dark fruits in a ruby red robe.
 Aromas of violets, black plum, blackberry, red table grapes, Vietnamese cinnamon, cocoa, and strong chalky minerals.
 Flavors are fruity and also very ripe.
 Sweet blackberry and black cherry stewing in cinnamon and mocha.
 Time in neutral oak provides structure but not flavor.
 Built for food. — 9 months ago